 Focus 15 to 30 minutes of your thoughts on planned giving a day.

 It’s like brushing your teeth.
 No big effort required here, just make it a routine habit.
-Again, the free planned giving resources on this page will help you gain an understanding.
+Our blog, Give and Take, will help you gain an understanding.

 By making it a habit, you will see opportunities arising right in front of you.
 Just make sure you have a marketing system (10 Strategies) in place first.
 That should take you about 10 days to set up.
-Most of the resources in this marketing system will not incur any costs.
+Most of the resources in this marketing system will not incur a financial investment.

-Also consider Planned Giving in a Box® it’s your “personal coach” which provides everything an organization needs to implement a basic planned giving program: Tips and tricks; step-by-step instructions; professional advice; customizable forms; marketing materials; artwork templates, thank you letters and much more.
+Also consider Legacy Giving in a Box.
+It’s your “personal coach” which provides everything an organization needs to implement a basic planned giving program: Tips and tricks; step-by-step instructions; professional advice; customizable forms; marketing materials; artwork templates, thank you letters and much more.
 Over 2000 hours have been invested into it.